CBIIT/AMPL_support/COVID-19/LiteratureMolData/.ipynb_checkpoints/README-checkpoint.md

 The database has ~ 250 compounds and we are updating the database once every week.

-Click <a href="COVID19-inhibitors-disruptors.pdf" class="image fit"> here </a> to download a copy of the the Jupyter Notebook in pdf format.
+<a href="COVID19-inhibitors-disruptors.pdf" class="image fit"> Right-click </a> to download a copy of the the Jupyter Notebook in pdf format.
+Feel free to clone the repository and run the Jupyter notebook in your computer.

 ravichandrans@mail.nih.gov
 naomi.ohashi@nih.gov